My Pet Center

 • Surgery or radiation therapy: In the most serious cases, a dog will need to have surgery to treat the underlying cause of their seizures.

-What to Do When a Dog Has a Seizure?
+What to Do (and Not to Do) When a Dog Has a Seizure

-• Protect your pup’s head and body by placing a soft towel or blanket underneath them to prevent injury.
-Don’t put your hands anywhere near their mouth, as they may inadvertently start biting during the seizure
+• Protect your dog by placing a soft towel or blanket underneath them to prevent injury.

-• Don’t restrain the dog or try to stop the seizure in any way
+• Restraining the dog or trying to stop the seizure.

-• Assume that your dog is back to normal immediately
+• Assuming your dog is back to normal right away.

-While there’s nothing you can do to prevent some types of seizures in dogs, there are some measures that pet parents should know about to help reduce the risk of dog seizures, such as:
+While there’s nothing you can do to prevent some types of dog seizures, there are some measures that pet parents should know about to help reduce the risk of dog seizures, such as:

 BetterVet Can Help